JoshuaFox/JoshuaFox.github.io/publications.md

 > The article version of my talk from DevFest and SRE Day (see below)

-• "Cloud MLOps for speed and efficiency",  DevFest Bucharest and SREDay London; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
-[Video of the DevFest talk](https://youtu.be/bvZThtEJhYs)
+• "Cloud MLOps for speed and efficiency",  DevFest Bucharest and SRE Day London; earlier multicloud version given to the Israel NLP Meetup at Microsoft.
+[Video of the DevFest talk](https://youtu.be/bvZThtEJhYs) and of the [SRE Day talk](https://www.youtube.com/watch?v=jmjOHOeK0MA&list=PL2CAJ_jforK6Pp2BUGfwKKlBCHRWnsmgk&index=12&ab_channel=SREday).
-> I work with startups that innovate their algorithms, but hit a scaling wall as they succeed.
+> I work with startups that build on an algorithm that they innovated, but hit a scaling wall as they succeed.
 I show how cloud MLOps platforms like Vertex provide a full spectrum of MLOps services, and services, and how to decide when to leverage each.

 ---
 • ["DoiT-Easily: Simplifying your Google Marketplace Vendor Development"](https://engineering.doit.com/doit-easily-7bd8b75207a9)